LencyP/LencyP/README.md

 and stay in touch!

-Also I like to dance :dancer:
+if I am not coding I like to dance :dancer: